Samiislam851/chat-app-mern-ts-deploy-test/client/README.md

 - **Real-time Chat:** Users can start new chats in real-time with their friends.
 - **One-to-One Chat:** Users can engage in one-to-one chat conversations with their friends.
 - **Security with JWT:** JSON Web Tokens (JWT) are implemented for secure user authentication and authorization.
-- **User-friendly UI:** The user interface is designed to be intuitive and easy to understand.
+- **Beautiful User-friendly UI:** The user interface is designed to be intuitive and easy to understand.
 - **Friend List and Chat List:** Users can view their friend list and ongoing chat conversations for easy access.